soyyo1028/soyyo1028/README.md

 I'm focused on developing skills in ethical hacking, system security and those type of things.

-Trying to build projects for personal use, cuz why not?
+I build projects for personal use, cuz why not?

 Currently studying cybersecurity on my own to expand my knowledge and practical skills.